Professional Learning Opportunities

 View course details

-Presenter: Pauline Linn and Carly Williams - Perth and Kinross Council
+Presenter: Rachel Rennie and Aimee Watt - Educational Psychology Service - Perth and Kinross Council

 Book here: